 - If it stays STEADY something is not right.
 STOP.
 Start over or try a different USB drive or confirm that you have renamed the BIOS file exactly as described above.
 If you do not this is what happens.

-- If you have a USB drive that has a light you will see it flickering indicating that the BIOS is being applied.
+- If you have a USB drive that has a light you will see it flickering.
+This is indicates that the BIOS is being applied.
 DO NOT DISTURB.
 Takes a few minutes.

 - When done all lights will stop.
 Time to boot it up and verify your BIOS version.
 You can do that in BIOS or Accessories/System Information in Windows